 Naturally, some people are quite lazy, but those who manage to follow the instructions can avoid wasting a few years and losing a their deposits.

 - Do not consider the losing trades as failure

 Once, I read a post on a trading forum which still really pisses me off.
 A trader said that the losing trade was like losing a battle but not the war.

 A loss-making transaction is NOT a lost battle!

 Do you think there is a trading strategy that provides a 100% profitable result and that the losing trades occur only as a result of the trader’s mistake?
 I am not aware of any such strategy.

 Losing trades are a part of our work.
 A trader is supposed to get a profit during the whole reporting period (for example, within a week or a month).
-In fact, it does not matter how many transactions will are winning or losing.
+In fact, it does not matter how many transactions will be winning or losing.
 You may lose money in 50%, 60% or even 70% of your trades, but you can still make a good profit at the end of the day.

 It is extremely important to deal with loses in the statistics and avoid getting nervous or doing stupid things instead of strictly following the strategy.
 If the strategy is wrong, you will understand it by analyzing your trades in cold blood at the end of the month.
 Panic and emotions have never led a trader to success.